thilakdesing/gmailclient/README.md

 Standalone script displaying set of rules parsed from Rules.json file
 Script expects rule number to be chosen by the user
 Performs actions as described in rule and changes the state of Gmail messages in real time

+**ENHANCEMENTS TO BE MADE**
+The assignment is completed to meet the requirements.
+However following enhancements could be made
+Rules and actions are predefined - This could be taken from user as command line arguments
+Converting the standalone script into a GUI application using PyQT Unit and functional test cases